xrg/openerp-client-web/README.txt

 Python Imaging Library (PIL):

-    If you have installed TinyERP server on the same machine you already have installed Python Imaging Library (PIL).
+    If you have installed OpenERP server on the same machine you already have installed Python Imaging Library (PIL).
 If not do install it from: http://effbot.org/downloads/PIL-1.1.6.win32-py2.4.exe

 eTiny: